POSITION TITLE: Facilities Operations Coordinator

-The Facility Operations Co-ordinator is a hands-on position with responsibility for coordinating the administrative, maintenance, materials management and housekeeping facets in an apartment community located in Vancouver’s Downtown Eastside.
+The Facility Operations Co-ordinator is a hands-on position with responsibility for coordinating the administrative, maintenance, materials management and housekeeping facets of the program.
 This position performs building maintenance functions and inventory control, rent collection and tenant intake/exit.
 The Facility Operations Co-ordinator supervises janitorial staff and liaises with the Program manager and support staff.
 The position may require some evening work.
 It requires understanding and supporting the mission and values of RainCity Housing and the models / methods of supporting the clients including Housing First and Harm Reduction.

 Many forms of education and experience are valued, including volunteering and lived experience of mental illness / addiction/ homelessness; Minimum education and experience includes: